lgreski/cleaningdata/README.md

     * Add column name, personId, to subject data set
     * Add column name, activityId, to activity data set
     * Assign column names to the measurement data set, using the previously cleaned feature names
-    * Remove unnecessary columns from the measurement dataset to fulfill requirement \#2 from the project instructions
+    * Remove unnecessary columns from the measurement data set to fulfill requirement \#2 from the project instructions
     * Bind the personId and activityId columns to the measurement data
 6. Read the training files \(X_train.txt, y_train.txt, and subject_test.txt\) and do the following:
     * Add column name, personId, to subject data set
     * Add column name, activityId, to activity data set
     * Assign column names to the measurement data set, using the previously cleaned feature names
-    * Remove unnecessary columns from the measurement dataset to fulfill requirement \#2 from the project instructions
+    * Remove unnecessary columns from the measurement data set to fulfill requirement \#2 from the project instructions
     * Bind the personId and activityId columns to the measurement data
-7. Combine the test and training files into a single dataset by using the rbind\(\) function
+7. Combine the test and training files into a single data set by using the rbind\(\) function
-8. Merge the activity labels into the combined measurement dataset.
+8. Merge the activity labels into the combined measurement data set.
 At this point, course project requirements \#1 through \#4 are fulfilled
 9. Summarize the measurement columns to create a wide version of a [tidy data set](#widevsnarrow)
     * Each variable forms a column: means of the 66 variables that were means or standard deviations,
     * One row per subject \(personId\) activity \(activityName\) combination, and